Robert Fanshawe (British Army officer): First World War

 MacKay also reports that the Official History records that Fanshawe may have lost his grip on the battle on the morning of 15 June 1918.

 Fanshawe was respected throughout the 48th Division.
+Charles Carrington, a junior officer who served as an infantry platoon commander, described Fanshawe as "the kindest hearted old swashbuckler in the army."
 He trained his commanders to use their initiative in the Battle of the Woods and Clouds, where lines of sight and communications were very limited.
-Yet his Battle Narrative is inadequate, inaccurate and trite, but it sheds no light on his sacking.
 He left, uncomplainingly, gentlemanly to the end and did not see further active service.
-Many officers in the 48th Division complained for years about his dishonourable treatment.
+Nevertheless, there were many officers in the 48th Division who complained for years about his dishonourable treatment.

-He was appointed to command the 69th (2nd East Anglian) Division on home service in November 1918.
-Through the war, he was mentioned in despatches eight times, as well as knighted.
+Fanshawe was appointed to command the 69th Division on home service in November 1918, the same month as the armistice with Germany.
+Throughout the war, he had been mentioned in despatches eight times, as well as knighted in June 1917.

 After the war

-He retired from the army in August 1919; he later served as the honorary colonel of the 1st/7th Battalion, Worcestershire Regiment, a TF unit that formed part of the 48th Division.
-He died in 1946, aged eighty-three, after falling from his horse, and is buried near Oxford.
+Fanshawe retired from the army in September 1919; he later served as the honorary colonel of the 7th Battalion, Worcestershire Regiment, a Territorial unit that had formed part of the 48th Division.
+He relinquished this assignment in July 1929.
+He ceased to belong to the reserve of officers in November 1930.

+He died in August 1946, aged eighty-two, after falling from his horse, and is buried near Oxford.